nrfconnect/sdk-nrf/doc/nrf/device_guides/nrf91/nrf91_features.rst

 Each bit in the :kconfig:option:`CONFIG_LTE_LOCK_BAND_MASK` option represents one band.
 The maximum length of the string is 88 characters (bit string, 88 bits).

+For Thingy:91, you can configure the modem to use specific LTE bands by using the band lock AT command.
+The preprogrammed firmware configures the modem to use the bands currently certified on the Thingy:91 hardware.
+When building the firmware, you can configure which bands must be enabled.

 For more detailed information, see the `band lock section in the nRF9160 AT Commands Reference Guide`_ or the `band lock section in the nRF91x1 AT Commands Reference Guide`_, depending on the SiP you are using.

 .. _nrf91_ug_network_mode: